-Add within 100, including adding a two-digit number and a One-Digit number, and adding a two-digit number and a multiple of 10, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
-Understand that in adding two-digit numbers, one adds tens and tens, ones and ones; and sometimes it is necessary to compose a ten.
+Add within 100, including a two-digit number and a one-digit number, a two-digit number and a multiple of 10.
+Use concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction.
+Understand that in adding two-digit numbers, one adds tens and tens, ones and ones, and sometimes it is necessary to compose a ten.
+Relate the strategy to a written representation and explain the reasoning used.